 A guide to get the best out of the project

 We want your children to get the best results from their artwork.
 We have created a few do's and don'ts to achieve the best results.
+Below are some example drawings from previous years.

 During the printing process we need to trim into the artwork by about 5 mm from all four sides.